geopandas/scipy2018-geospatial-data/README.md

 - geoplot
 - [Jupyter Notebook](http://jupyter.org)

-If you do not yet have these packages installed, I recommend to use the [conda](http://conda.pydata.org/docs/intro.html) package manager to install all the requirements
+If you do not yet have these packages installed, we recommend to use the [conda](http://conda.pydata.org/docs/intro.html) package manager to install all the requirements
 (you can install [miniconda](http://conda.pydata.org/miniconda.html) or install the (larger) Anaconda distribution, found at https://www.anaconda.com/download/).